CodesByPratham/Java/README.md

 ## [Java Server Pages](https://github.com/Prathamr-codes/Java/tree/main/JavaServerPages)

-Java Server Pages (JSP) is a technology used to create dynamic web applications in Java.
-JSP allows embedding Java code within HTML pages and provides built-in objects and custom tag libraries for seamless development.

 JSP is a server-side technology that enables developers to create web pages with dynamic content by embedding Java within HTML.
 It simplifies web development compared to Servlets by providing a more readable and maintainable structure.

 ### JSP API & Lifecycle